 From creating digital marketing websites and writing content on the WebPages, to advising clients on how to manage their brand equity – all this involves a lot of sensitive information pertaining to copyrights and intellectual property.
 However, a small mistake, for example using a copyright-protected image without permission, could lead to a big compensation claim.
 With DNS’ PII guidance, legal defence and compensation costs could be protected.
 Marketing and advertising professional might cover:

 - Copywriter and proof-reader

 As a contractor, the nature of work varies with each new assignment and since clients are relying on the wealth of knowledge of a contractor, he / she hold a trusted position in the eyes of the client.
 There might be a scenario when a PII is required by some client – hence buying cover can help make sure that the contractor is best placed for all the business opportunities that come his / her way.

-Selecting the correct PI policy
+Selecting the correct Professional Indemnity Insurance Policy

 - If an individual is contracting through an umbrella company, he / she will more often than not be covered by the scheme provider’s insurance policy.
 However, an individual must make sure that the policy covers their precise skill area, and to the extent predetermined in the contract

 - If an individual is a limited company contractor, there are a number of providers who dedicate themselves to provide insurance products in such a scenario

 - Clients will often stipulate their minimum level of required cover before a contractor can start work.
 Cover is available from £100,000 to £2.0m and more if required

 - In general, a contractor will usually find the best deal by buying an ‘all in one’ policy, which covers business liability insurance, along with professional indemnity cover

 - Under a standard contractor PI policy, most technical areas will be covered, however, a contractor may opt for a custom policy in case he / she is involved in an unusual or highly specialist work